LordHades/foobar/readme.md

 	/getdown:  will quit djing

-	/stats: will toggle stats mode, where i will announce the votes at the end of each song

 	/solo: will toggle solo mode and bot will skip so you can dj with yourself

 	/set: will set a theme

-	/nerd: will toggle nerd mode, so that a lot of the fun chat commands are available

 	/event: will toggle event mode, so that only the set amount of event djs are allowed up